This article explores the potential risks of glaucoma surgery and explains why the benefits outweigh risks for most

 Sometimes, the surgery can lead to eye pressures that are too low, also called hypotony.
 This is more common soon after the surgery.
 With hypotony, fluid may collect behind the retina (choroidal detachment), which can cause a shadow in your peripheral or side vision.
 Usually this is temporary as the pressure returns to the levels that were intended.
 Sometimes, however, hypotony persists and surgery must be performed in order to fix this problem.

-More common than causing eye pressure that is too low, these glaucoma surgeries may fail over time due to the natural healing or scarring tendencies of the eye, resulting in eye pressures that are higher than intended.
+More common than eye pressure that is too low, these glaucoma surgeries may fail over time due to the natural healing or scarring tendencies of the eye, resulting in eye pressures that are higher than intended.
 Sometimes, the scarring is so intense that the operation may fail to achieve a lowered pressure and you may need to restart your glaucoma medications or undergo revisions in the clinic or repeat surgery in the operating room.

 Cataract formation most likely will be accelerated by glaucoma surgery, but luckily cataracts are fairly easy to fix surgically.
 Sometimes glaucoma surgeries are combined with cataract surgery if your ophthalmologist feels that the cataracts are having a moderate to significant impact on your vision.
 However, for some glaucoma surgeries it is better to perform the glaucoma surgery alone and address the cataract later in a second operation.

 Although glaucoma surgery can prevent further vision loss and on rare occasions even improve vision, damage that has already occurred due to glaucoma is considered permanent and not yet reversible via medication, laser surgery, eye stents, or MIGS.
 While it is important to understand the risks discussed above, many of which are rare, it is also important to recognize that the vast majority of glaucoma surgeries are successful at slowing the progression of glaucoma and achieving the intended eye pressure.
 Therefore, we advise working with your ophthalmologist to explore options when the time is right and not delay treatment unnecessarily.